Four Programs / One Purpose / Aid to Aging Artists

 To support aging artists as they pursue creative projects they never had the time or resources to complete earlier in life providing visibility, opportunity, and renewed career momentum in their later years by producing books and films.

-Why Provide Matters:
+Why Publication Matters:

 Many artists spent decades balancing work, family, and survival, leaving little time for the projects closest to their heart.
 As public arts funding shrinks and the cost of living rises, the need for structured support in later-life creativity has never been greater.
 ARM’s Provide Program aims to fill that gap.